AB-CE/abce/docs/jupyter_tutorial.rst

     hello I am deurich my id 3 and my group is 'agent', it is the 4 round

-It is necessary to tell the simulation when a new round starts.
+It is necessary to tell the simulation when a new round starts and what time it is simulation.advance_round(r) does that.
 The parameter can be any representation of time.

 Giving a Good
 =============

 ABCE provide goods.
 Goods are things that can be given, sold or transformed.
-We create 5 agents, the first one has a balls the agents pass the ball around.
+We create 5 agents, the first one has a ball the agents pass the ball around.

 .. code:: ipython3